1. Is there any legislation relating to working from home in your country?

 8. For employees who work remotely, is the employer responsible for ensuring proper working conditions from a health and safety perspective?

 Yes.
-The employer has a general duty of care pursuant to the Working Conditions Act (article 7:658 Civil Code), which means the employer must provide a healthy and safe home workplace.
+The employer has a general duty of care pursuant to Article 3 of the Working Conditions Act, which means the employer must provide a healthy and safe home workplace.
+This sits alongside the employer liability standard under article 7:658 of the Dutch Civil Code.
 This means that the employer must provide instructions to the employee on how to sit while working and the maximum duration of work in front of a screen (e.g. utilising software to regulate screen time).
 Employers must ensure workers have proper supplies such as approved chairs and tables, and that the special needs of employees are addressed.
 It might be necessary under circumstances to perform a real-life check at the home of the employee to confirm the work place meets the standards.

 9. Are there any other specific obligations for the employer?